-The redevelopment of the Pirbright Site shall provide an enterprise hub for a range of small-scale employment floorspace for Use Classes B1(a), B1(b) and B1(c) for those wishing to start and grow businesses, that are compatible in terms of amenity with a residential-led mixed-use scheme.
+The redevelopment of the Pirbright Site shall provide an enterprise hub for a range of flexible employment floorspace including for small-scale business use, such as offices, research and development space, and light industry, aimed at those wishing to start and grow businesses, that are compatible in terms of amenity with a residential-led mixed-use scheme.
 There will be a preference for the re-use of existing buildings for this purpose and any proposals for new employment buildings should demonstrate why this is essential.

-- 139. HSA DPD Policy HSA23(i) aims an element of employment floorspace will be replaced within the Site, however the policy does not determine the quantum or type of floorspace.
+- 13.9.
+HSA DPD Policy HSA23(i) states an element of employment floorspace will be replaced within the Site, however the policy does not determine the quantum or type of floorspace.
 There is currently approximately 16,700sqm of employment floorspace at the site.
 There has always been a strong desire to retain a level of employment on the site as part of any future redevelopment to help keep Compton as a vibrant place to live and work, reflecting its history as a working village and the contribution of the Institute to the local rural and science economy.
 It is recognised that the redevelopment cannot provide equal quantity of employment floorspace, however there is great concern that the October 2017 EIA Scoping Report at Section 3 excluded any reference to employment floorspace on-site within the description of the proposed development. - 13.10.
 The inclusion of employment floorspace, such as offices and small industrial units as part of a business hub for those wishing to start and grow business, remains essential to encourage job creation and support the existing employers in the village.
 While there is a range of local employers, the closure of the largest employment sites means that the majority of employed persons now travel out of Compton to their work.
-A range of primarily small-scale employment floorspace should be provided for Use Classes B1a (offices), B1(b) (research and development) and B1(c) (light industry).
+A range of primarily small-scale employment floorspace should be provided for use as offices, research and development space and light industry27.
 Reflecting on the strong tradition of scientific businesses in the village and the wider local region, the NDP would encourage the provision of floorspace for "clean businesses".
 Compton is ideally located to take advantage of the 2020 Thames Valley Berkshire LEP life Science Sector, and due to the range of existing structures on the site that could be suitable for continued employment use, the Pirbright site is considered the most suitable for such opportunities.
-A planning application should therefore demonstrate why it is not possible to re-use existing buildings to establish the enterprise hub.
+A planning application should therefore demonstrate why it is not possible to re-use existing buildings to establish the enterprise hub. - 13.11.
+As well as provision of small industrial or office spaces, the recent increase in home-working patterns, has significantly increased the desire to see hot-desking space provided for the community.
+The retention of existing buildings is expressly supported by the above policy and it is considered that the Pickled Pig building, as highlighted to be retained in Policy C13, could be used to provide such community business space for hot-desking within a business hub. - 13.12.
+A business hub of this kind is based on a proven and viable model in nearby Parishes of Hurstbourne Tarrant and Hampstead Norreys, where the operators have seen more demand than they can currently cater for.
+The rural business hubs provide space for local corporate and self-employed employees to work on a flexible basis in purpose-built hot-desking and coworking space.
+The operators have confirmed their interest in taking on a business hub in Compton as a commercial operation should the opportunity become available.